Search:

 • pro tip: ensure 'Display Settings' are set to two screens

-• start the meeting at 7:30 with a mihi to the hall and to the online audiences
+• start the meeting at 7:30 with a mihi to the online and hall audiences

-• introduction to TTC, health and saftey (toilets and exits)
+• introduce the TTC, explain health and safety (toilets and exits)

 • ask if there are any new people at the meeting and welcome them